ottercorp/DalamudPlugins/README.md

 # Dalamud Plugins
-Contains the repository JSON file for my Dalamud Plugins for third party plugin support.
+Contains the repository JSON file for my Dalamud Plugins for third party plugin support in api4 (for Dalamud v6.0.0.0+).

 ## How to use

-**NOTE: If you used any of my plugins prior to this, please delete them from your installed locations.**
+**NOTE: Plugins in this repo are only for api4 / Dalamud v6.0.0.0+, if you're using the old Dalamud please check [this branch](https://github.com/Bluefissure/DalamudPlugins/tree/Bluefissure)**

 * Access Dalamud's settings by typing `/xlsettings` in the chat window and pressing enter.
 * Click on the "Experimental" tab.
-* Copy and Paste in the following URL into one of the blank inputs under the "Custom Plugin Repositories" section: `https://raw.githubusercontent.com/Bluefissure/DalamudPlugins/Bluefissure/pluginmaster.json`
+* Copy and Paste in the following URL into one of the blank inputs under the "Custom Plugin Repositories" section: `https://raw.githubusercontent.com/Bluefissure/DalamudPlugins/Bluefissure-api4/pluginmaster.json`
-* If you cannot access Github, use this mirror `https://raw.fastgit.org/Bluefissure/DalamudPlugins/Bluefissure/pluginmaster.json `
+* If you cannot access Github, use this mirror `https://raw.fastgit.org/Bluefissure/DalamudPlugins/Bluefissure-api4/pluginmaster.json `
 * Click the "+" button to add it to the list.
 * Check the "Enabled" box for your new entry.
 * Click "Save and Close" at the bottom.